MEET OUR TEAM

 She was also named as one of the “Unsung Heroes” of India by The India Today in 2019.
 She is also a fellow at the prestigious GP Birla Fellowship for young women leaders.
 Her journey has inspired girls to pursue education & career and has changed the mindset of parents.
 Apart from making the digital world a better place, she also endeavors to open a school for the unprivileged children in her village combining the art of technology and design, as she strongly believes that technology is an equalizer and is a catalyst in reducing the empathy gap in the world.

-She advocates that people from vulnerable backgrounds must strive towards being part of the mainstream society through the medium of education and conquer that space.
-Until that happens the dream of an egalitarian society is faraway.
+She advocates that people from vulnerable backgrounds strive towards being part of mainstream society through education.

 All rights reserved to KARM Trust.